bananaman2020/cheesy/README.md

 ```
 > Anti-vm/Anti-debug
-> Improved upon Rdimo's project and added Obfuscation using the Nuitka Project
+> Improved upon Rdimo's project and added Obfuscation using MSVC
 > Add to startup
 > Hides itself
-> Supports github.com/Rdimo/Discord-Webhook-Protector so webhook can't be deleted or spammed
+> Supports a webhook protector but the old one got removed off github (looking for a replacement, suggestions welcome in the issues tab)
 > Options are configurable
 > Pretty Fast Even if it Was Made With Python
 > Windows Product Key & Build Info